yugocabrio/ultrahonk-rust-verifier/scripts/invoke_ultrahonk/README.md

 ## Output

 The script will:
+1. Run the Rust preprocessing helper to derive the verification-key bytes from `vk_fields.json`
-1. Load and pack the proof artifacts
+2. Load and pack the proof artifacts (including the packed proof blob)
-2. Call `verify_proof` on the contract
+3. Call `verify_proof` on the contract using the `stellar` CLI